2025 Los Angeles Dodgers season

+The Los Angeles Dodgers drew an average home attendance of 49,536, the highest of all MLB teams.
+The team also passed 4 million in home attendance for the first time in franchise history.

 Offseason

 Roster departures

 Second baseman Gavin Lux was traded to the Reds on January 6.

 On October 31, 2024, the day after the 2024 World Series ended, six Dodgers players became free agents.
 They included pitchers Walker Buehler, Jack Flaherty, Joe Kelly and Blake Treinen, outfielder Teoscar Hernández and utility player Kiké Hernández.
 Pitcher Daniel Hudson and outfielder Kevin Kiermaier also announced their retirements after the World Series.
 On November 4, pitcher Clayton Kershaw declined the player option on his contract, making him a free agent.
 On November 14, the Dodgers outrighted pitcher Connor Brogdon to the minors and removed him from the 40-man roster.
 On November 22, the Dodgers non-tendered pitchers Brent Honeywell Jr. and Zach Logue, making them free agents.
 On January 3, they designated catcher Diego Cartaya for assignment, removing him from the roster.
 On January 6, the Dodgers traded second baseman Gavin Lux to the Cincinnati Reds in exchange for minor league outfielder Mike Sirota and a competitive balance pick in the 2025 MLB draft.
 On January 30, pitcher Ryan Brasier was designated for assignment in order to clear a spot on the 40-man roster.